Dhanush-krish/dsa-python/dynamic_programming/README.md

 * overlapping subproblems
 * optimal substructure
 #### two ways to implement a DP algorithm:
-* Bottom-up, also known as tabulation. implemented with a recursive function and hash map
+* Bottom-up, also known as tabulation. implemented with nested for loops and an array.
-* Top-down, also known as memoization.  bottom-up is implemented with nested for loops and an array.
+* Top-down, also known as memoization. implemented with a recursive function and hash map

 #### The FrameworkTo solve a DP problem, we need to combine 3 things: